mhmdkad/image_classification/README.md

 The task is to train an already pretrained Convolutional Neural Network architecture on a dataset, both given in canvas.
 The datasets contain images as input and class labels as target, thus you have to solve a Supervised Machine Learning Classification problem.

-The dataset shoud be divided into train, validation and test set, for which results should be presented for all.
+The dataset is divided into train, validation and test set, for which results are presented for all.